clearly/jsre/docs/conditions.md

 * `in` - Tests if a single value or a sebset of values in the `lhs` exist in the `rhs`
 * `regex` - Tests if the regex pattern in `lhs` matches the value of `rhs`.
-Remember to double escape `\\` special characters in the double quoted string
+Remember to double escape `\\` special characters in the double quoted string.
+The `regex` operator will also output any strings captured from the evaluation in the `info` property

 ## Values (`lhs` and `rhs`)
 All condition operations use values to evaluate the condition.
 The `lhs`